-She spied her guy coming out of the lounge and turned her head away.
+She spied her guy coming back out of the lounge and turned her head away.
 But when he approached confidently he put out his hand and she slid naturally onto the floor.
-He pulled her toward him, focussed on her emerald eyes and laughed joyfully.
+He pulled her toward him, focussed on her emerald eyes laughing joyfully.

 What does he have to be so happy about?
 Does he expect some equivalent response?
 No matter, I’m here to dance, to forget, nothing more.

 He crushed her in his arms to How Deep is Your Love by the Bee Gees.
 A tear slid down Samantha’s cheek.
-She fought her grief, turning her face.
+She fought her grief, and turned her face.

 “Sorry, I can’t.”
-She turned, slightly wobbly and strolled to the ladies room, head held high.
+She said and strolled to the ladies room, head held high.

 Entering the restroom Sam caught a flash of herself in the mirror.
 She’d forgotten she was wearing the dark wig.
 It was a startling image; black eye-makeup running she appeared like some banshee from hell.
 Samantha cleaned up her mascara with a tissue and tugged at the stupid wig to make sure it was secure.
 She smoothed the fabric of her red leotard.
 It was opaque and taught enough to support firm breasts, and so she felt confident going bra-less.
 She lifted her skirt to be sure the high-cut leotard was in place before she swam back into the crowded dark disco and found her sister Caroline seated at their table with a young man.